 Restricted majors require you to meet specific requirements before applying.
 These requirements may include taking specific courses, achieving a specified minimum grade point average (GPA), completing an application, appearing for an interview, attending one or more group meetings, or applying to transfer to the major during a specified time period.
-In some cases, meeting the minimum requirements for application DOES NOT guarantee your acceptance into the major.
-Some majors also have limits on the number of internal transfers they can accept, so only the applicants with the best qualifications are accepted (best performance in major-related courses, best overall GPAs, etc.).
+In some cases, meeting the minimum requirements for application DOES NOT guarantee your acceptance into the major; some majors also have limits on the number of internal transfers they can accept, so only the applicants with the best qualifications are accepted (best performance in major-related courses, best overall GPAs, etc.).
 Acceptance into these majors is very competitive.
+Most majors require that you complete specified course work prior to applying.
 Consult your advisor about applying to a restricted major.
-You will use the Change of Major Application in Hokie Spa when you are eligible to apply.
+You will use the Change of Major Application when you are eligible to apply.

-Helpful Hint

-from prior Virginia Tech students:
+Helpful Hint from prior Virginia Tech students: "Do NOT miss

-"Do NOT miss registration deadlines!"
+registration